remicaumette/deploy-consul-nomad/README.md

 # Deploy Consul and Nomad on Digital Ocean

 Deploy a Consul and Nomad cluster on Digital Ocean in minutes with terraform and packer.
-This image also includes the digital ocean monitoring agent, traefik as reverse proxy and a nginx container with auth for proxying the consul and nomad dashboard.
+This image also includes the digital ocean monitoring agent and traefik as reverse proxy.

 ### How?